codepost-io/codepost-python/README.md

-# codePost API - Python Library
+# codePost API — Python Bindings

-The codePost API provides a set of helper functions used to access the codePost API from applications written in the Python language.
+The package provides a set of helper functions used to access the codePost API from applications written in the Python language.

 ## Documentation